 A contravention of a provision of the GSI rules is not an offence.

-[Regulation 20 inserted in Gazette 28 Jun 2013 p.
+[Regulation 20 inserted: Gazette 28 Jun 2013 p.
 2940.]

 21. Conduct contravening more than one civil penalty provision

 (1) If the conduct of a gas market participant constitutes a contravention of 2 or more civil penalty provisions, action may be taken under this Part against the participant in relation to the contravention of any one or more of those provisions.